weaveworks-experiments/fleeet/docs/design/assemblages.md

 <!-- -*- fill-column: 100 -*- -->
 # Assemblages

-**Status: implemented**
+**Status: basics implemented**

 An Assemblage defines a concrete plan for synchronisation, in aggregate.
-It is calculated from higher level objects (usually in a control plane cluster), and applied by decomposing it into lower level sync objects (usually in a worker cluster).
+It is calculated from higher level objects (usually in a control plane cluster), and applied by decomposing it into lower level sync objects (usually in a workload cluster).

 The responsibilities of an Assemblage are:

  - be a target of "compilation" for higher-level objects
- - act as a communication channel between control plane and worker clusters
+ - act as a communication channel between control plane and workload clusters
  - define a self-contained, consistent, exactly-versioned composition of configuration

 These things are ideally done in the layers _above_ Assemblages: